symlex/symlex/README.md

 How to get the latest Docker, PHP and composer version as Mac OS X user?
 ------------------------------------------------------------------------

-Docker - a tools that provides easy-to-use container virtualization - is available for download at https://download.docker.com/mac/stable/Docker.dmg
+Docker - a free tool that provides easy-to-use container virtualization - is available for download at https://download.docker.com/mac/stable/Docker.dmg

 In case you're using Mac OS X that is shipped with outdated PHP versions you can download the latest version at https://php-osx.liip.ch/.